fbpx

 Located in the foothills of the Alps, close to the region's major cities, these large aquatic areas become veritable inland seas in the summer months: swimming, diving, sailing, water games, boat trips, sunny beaches, walks along the banks...

 It's the sea in the mountains.
 Each lake has its own speciality.
-Plenty to discover.
+Plenty to discover on your vacation in the Alps.

 Summer fun with AlpAddict